How to Read Your Body

 Reading your body is having a deep understanding of what’s going on inside you.
 The symptom does not equal to the problem.
 Things like lower back pain and the inability to perform rapid rhythmic movements are just plain descriptions of what the body is experiencing at the effect.

-There’s one of four things that usually happen just right before the symptoms started.
+There’s one of four things that usually happens just right before the symptoms started.
 First, it could be something they ate that they shouldn’t have eaten.
 It could also be something they should’ve eaten but didn’t.
-Next is stress.
-It could as big as delivering a baby, carrying a baby for nine months or it could be as trivial as quitting smoking.
+The next is stress.
+It could as big as delivering a baby, carrying a baby for nine months, or it could be as trivial as quitting smoking.
 Nicotine relaxes the adrenal and without it, their stress level goes up, shocking the adrenal.

-Environmental factors like exposure to pesticides, herbicides, radiation and even a toxic relationship count as a factor triggering the symptoms.
-Lastly, it could the person’s sleeping habits.
-Pushing your body on three or four hours of sleep you’re going to break down faster.
+Environmental factors like exposure to pesticides, herbicides, radiation, and even to a toxic relationship count as a factor triggering the symptoms.
+Lastly, it could be because of the person’s sleeping habits.
+Pushing your body on three or four hours of sleep, you’re going to break down faster.
 Health problems arise aside from constantly feeling tired.
 Little attention is given to these things, but when you start asking yourself these questions, you’ll surely be lead to the answer.

 Learn how to read your body and see more Body Conditions from Dr. Berg Video Blog.

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.

 Take the "How to Read Your Body" course by clicking HERE.